 Just Eat plc is listed on the London Stock Exchange under the ticker (TLA) JE.

-The Company intends to retain its earnings to expand the growth and development of its business and, therefore, does not anticipate paying dividends in the foreseeable future.
+The Company intends to retain its earnings to expand the growth and development of its business and, therefore, the Directors do not anticipate paying ordinary dividends in the foreseeable future.

 Warnings to shareholders

 Shareholders should be very wary of any unsolicited advice, offers to buy shares at a discount or offers of free company reports on the Company.

 Many companies have become aware that their shareholders have received unsolicited phone calls or correspondence concerning investment matters.
 These are typically from overseas based ‘brokers’ who target UK shareholders, offering to sell them what often turns out to be worthless or high risk shares in US or UK investments.
 These ‘brokers’ can be very persistent and extremely persuasive, and it is not just the novice investor that has been duped in this way, many of the victims had been successfully investing for several years.

 The following are examples of possible scams: